wpilibsuite/frc-docs/source/docs/zero-to-robot/step-4/creating-benchtop-test-program-labview.rst

 ---------------------

 .. image:: images/creating-benchtop-test-labview/labview-benchtop-deploy-startup.png
+   :alt: Right clicking on the robot build specification and choosing "build".
+Then right clicking again and choosing "Run as startup".

 To run in the competition, you will need to deploy a program to your roboRIO.
 This allows the program to survive across reboots of the controller, but doesn't allow the same debugging features (front panel, probes, highlight execution) as running from the front panel.
 To deploy your program: